 - Whois – See who owns an Internet address.

 - WinObj – The ultimate Object Manager namespace viewer is here.

 - ZoomIt – Presentation utility for zooming and drawing on the screen.

 You can also view the entire Sysinternals Live tools directory in a browser at https://live.sysinternals.com/.
 You can either right-click on an individual file and download it or enter a tool’s Sysinternals Live path into Windows Explorer or a command prompt as

 Microsoft rolled out a major update for Sysinternals, including Sysmon clipboard monitoring, Procmon enhanced filter edit dialog, Prodump CoreCLR, AdExplorer, Disk Usage, VMMap, RAMMap.
 It also included several ARM ports of existing Windows Sysinternals tools as ARM machines are now being used by many.

-We strongly recommend you to read and explore all the tools on the official website.
+We strongly recommend you to explore all the tools and then download them from the official Microsoft website.
 You can expand each section on the left side and then read about each utility and what it does.
 The page has a list of parameters and options and what they do can do.

 I wish there were a User Interface for tools like this, which can easily run by selection options and then see the result.
 So for basic users, they will have to learn it bit by bit.